igoracportela/rails7/README.md

-Challenge:
+## Tasks:

-Ok - Create a CRUD of cities (Except delete).
+- Create a CRUD of cities (Except delete).
-Ok - The citizen has active and inactive status.
+- The citizen has active and inactive status.
-Ok - Ideally it only needs to be 2 pages
+- Ideally it only needs to be 2 pages
-    Ok - CRUD listing (with options to browse), and the registration itself.
+- CRUD listing (with options to browse), and the registration itself.
 2 pages is just a suggestion, you are free to assemble the UI/UX as you see fit.

-Ok - 1.
-Have a related entity called municipe.
+- Have a related entity called municipe.
 This entity registers citizens (people) within a municipality.
 The following rules must be followed:

-Ok - 1.1 Citizen data:
-    `Full name, CPF, CNS (national health card), Email, Date of birth, Telephone (country code and area code), Photo and status`.
+- Citizen data: `Full name, CPF, CNS (national health card), Email, Date of birth, Telephone (country code and area code), Photo and status`.

-Ok - 1.2 All citizen data is mandatory;
+- All citizen data is mandatory;

-Ok - 1.3 `CPF, CNS, Email` must be valid;
+- `CPF, CNS, Email` must be valid;

-Ok - 1.4 Pay attention to the date of birth.
+- Pay attention to the date of birth.
 Validate cases that are impossible/unlikely to be valid;

-Ok - 1.5 Citizen's photo must be different sizes to suit various cases.
+- Citizen's photo must be different sizes to suit various cases.

-Ok - 2.Have a related entity called Address.
+- Have a related entity called Address.
-    Ok - This entity saves the address related to the citizen.
+- This entity saves the address related to the citizen.
 The following rules must be followed:

-2.1 Fields:
-    Ok - `Zipcode, street, complement, neighborhood, city, state and IBGE`;
+- Fields `Zipcode, street, complement, neighborhood, city, state and IBGE`;

-Ok - 2.2 All data are mandatory, except complement and IBGE code;
+- All data are mandatory, except complement and IBGE code;

-Ok - 2.3 In terms of MVC, there is only the Entity relational address.
+- In terms of MVC, there is only the Entity relational address.
 The rest is expendable;

-Business rules:
-Ok - 1.
-After creating/updating a citizen, you must send an email and sms to the same informing about the registration of your information and when your status changes;
+- After creating/updating a citizen, you must send an email and sms to the same informing about the registration of your information and when your status changes;

-Ok - 2.
-Filter citizens by their and/or address data.
+- Filter citizens by their and/or address data.
 The choice of what to do is free.

-UI/UX:
-Ok - 1.
-It is possible to optimize the address registration time from the UX.
+- It is possible to optimize the address registration time from the UX.

-Ok - 2.
-You should minimize user navigation as much as possible.
+- You should minimize user navigation as much as possible.
 How would you do it?

-Backend:
-Okay - 1.
-Think that these rules can be changed very often;
+- Think that these rules can be changed very often;

-Ok - 2.
-We like optimization, setups and deploys are always automated (Docker?)
+- We like optimization, setups and deploys are always automated (Docker?)

-Ok - 3.
-It goes without saying that you need to test most files, do I?
+- It goes without saying that you need to test most files, do I?

-Ok - 4.
-Design principles and standards are very welcome and essential for Seniors;
+- Design principles and standards are very welcome and essential for Seniors;

-Ok - 5.
-Reducing the number of calls to the database is essential.
+- Reducing the number of calls to the database is essential.

-Tools:
-Ok - · Ruby, Ruby on Rails and Postgres are required;
+- Ruby, Ruby on Rails and Postgres are required;

-Ok - · Elasticsearch/Kafka (optional, plus);
+- Elasticsearch/Kafka (optional, plus);

-Ok - · Use ActionView, however, AssetPipeline/Sprockets or a SPA approach with rails;
+- Use ActionView, however, AssetPipeline/Sprockets or a SPA approach with rails;

-Considerations for implementing the challenge:

-    tools
+## Tools
     - Ruby 3.0.3
     - Rails 7.0.3
     - Postgres 14
     - Algolia
     - Bootstrap
     - StimuJs
     - Hotwire
     - Kaminari
     - VIPs
     - Redis
     - RestClient
     - Hey
     - Figaro
     - Audited
     - TimeDifference
     - Rspec
     - Shoulda

-    apis
+    ## APIs
         - Cpf: hubdodeveloper
         - Zip code: hubdodeveloper
         - SMS: textbelt